-Researcher reflexivity
+Researcher Reflexivity

-We dynamically negotiate, manage and even resist our identities as researchers across time and space (Giampapa, 2016).
-I recognize that my multiple identities are socially constructed as well and as embedded in the conventions of my field (i.e. second language acquisition).
+Our identities as researchers are dynamically negotiated, managed and even resisted across time and space (Giampapa, 2016).
+I recognize that my multiple identities are socially constructed as well and as embedded in the conventions of my field (i.e., second language acquisition).
 However, I analyzed participant's experiences, with the use of researcher's notes, logs and nuanced reports (Duff, 2014), with the awareness that within qualitative in-depth interviews identities can be both constructed by and required of the researcher by the participant.
-In my analysis, I paid particular attention to the individual needs of my informant.
-However, by viewing interviews as a co-construction of the informants and the researcher, I recognize that the accounts remain subjective and fluid, which I intended with this study.
+In my analysis, I paid particular attention to the individual needs of Tom.
+However, by viewing interviews as a co-construction of the informants and the researcher (Stake, 1995), I recognize that the accounts remain subjective and fluid.

 I acknowledge that working within a qualitative approach, as a researcher, I am the main instrument in gathering data.
 Therefore, a brief look at my academic and teaching background deserves attention.
 I am an experienced teacher of English with more than 13 years of teaching experience in both ESL and EFL contexts in different countries.
-I learned English in an EFL context (in Poland) and most of my learning experiences were largely based on the grammartranslation method.
+I learned English in an EFL context (in Poland) and most of my learning experiences were largely based on the grammar-translation method.
 Yet, what makes me different from many teachers of English are my unique educational, cultural, and linguistic experiences in Poland, England, China and the U.S. As a doctoral student, I have been exploring and claim expertise on such topics as intercultural language learning and teaching, identities and ideologies in SLA, intercultural communication, and sociocultural approaches to SLA, all largely influenced by critical theories.
 Throughout this research process, whether engaged in data collection, analysis or writing, I have made efforts to listen to what my participant had to say instead of imposing my own theories and preconceptions.
-For instance, in devising the interview questions, I made it clear that they were open-ended and broad to capture what Tom was willing to say.
+For instance, in devising the interview questions (Appendix A), I made it clear that they were open-ended and broad to capture what Tom was willing to say.
 By the same token, in interacting with Tom, I attended to his concerns, ideas, and experiences.
 In data analysis and writing, I was cautious about not letting my own representations get in the way of descriptions.
 However, I acknowledge that the stories I tell are ultimately my reconstructions of Tom's voice and pertain to theoretical frameworks I am familiar with.